openmediavault/openmediavault-docs/troubleshooting.rst

 ===============

-* **Web interface has missing fields and/or items showing that have been uninstalled.**
+* **Web interface has missing fields and / or items showing that have been uninstalled.**

     Clear your browser cache.